DJMcNab/lighters/README.md

 ## License

-There is currently no license available for lighters, as there are potential IP concerns related to its planned use for a university project.
+There is currently no license available for lighters.